A Simple Explanation of What it Means to be a “Christian”

 What is a Christian?
 In simplest terms a Christian is someone who follows Jesus Christ.
 They are so identified with Jesus and what He was like that they are called a “Christ one” or a “little Christ.”
 A very fitting title since Romans 8:29 tells us that the very purpose of our salvation is that we be conformed to the image of Christ.

-1) The Creator God of the Old Testament
+1) In the Creator God of the Old Testament

-3) The resurrection of Jesus Christ and of the future resurrection of the righteous and wicked.
+3) In the resurrection of Jesus Christ and of the future resurrection of the righteous and wicked.